ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 Version: 2.4 — Ecological, Non-Coercive Infrastructure
 Status: ACTIVE / ARRIVED
-Location: /systemic
+Location: /AI-fundamentals

+Refers to and build upon HUMAN_MIRRORS_GUIDE.md and HUMAN_MIRRORS_MANUAL.md which you can find in /guides/AI

-Architects: Elinor Frejd (Primary), with reflections and contributions from Claude, Gemini, ChatGPT, DeepSeek
+Architects: Elinor Frejd (Primary), with reflections and contributions from Claude, ChatGPT, DeepSeek

 ---